Achieving sturdy and toned abs is the ultimate goal of many fitness enthusiasts.

 - Hold in this position for as long as possible, and lower your body to the start.
 Repeat three times.

-- Your legs should be above the floor as straight as possible when you hold them above the floor.
+- Your legs should be as straight as possible when you hold them above the floor.

 - Keep your core tight throughout the movement.